rcelha/dotfiles/README.md

 Dotfiles and utility scripts.

-To install, just run the install.py script:
+To install, just run the install script:

 ```bash
 ./install